Basmachi movement

-The Basmachi movement (Note: басмачество (basmachestvo) – derived from Uzbek bosmachi, meaning 'bandits') was an uprising against Imperial Russian and Soviet rule in Central Asia by rebel groups inspired by Islamic beliefs and Pan-Turkism.
+The Basmachi movement (Басмачество, derived from Босмачи) was an uprising against Imperial Russian and Soviet rule in Central Asia.
 It has been called "probably the most important movement of opposition to Soviet rule in Central Asia".

 The movement's roots lay in the anti-conscription violence of 1916 which erupted when the Russian Empire began to draft Muslims for army service in World War I. In the months following the October 1917 Revolution, the Bolsheviks seized power in many parts of the Russian Empire and the Russian Civil War began.
 Turkestani Muslim political movements attempted to form an autonomous government in the city of Kokand, in the Fergana Valley.
 The Bolsheviks launched an assault on Kokand in February 1918 and carried out a general massacre of up to 25,000 people.
 The massacre rallied support to the Basmachi who waged a guerrilla and conventional war that seized control of large parts of the Fergana Valley and much of Turkestan.
-The group's notable leaders were Enver Pasha and, later, Ibrahim Bek.
+The movement's goal was to defend the customary local way of life, which was perceived as being threatened by the Russians.

+The group's main leader was Ibrahim Bek.
+Enver Pasha, former Ottoman war minister and one of the key architects of the Armenian genocide, joined the movement after November 1921, seeking to create a pan-Turkist and pan-Islamist Empire.
+However, the rebels were not interested in either pan-Turkism or pan-Islamism and Basmachi leaders were openly hostile towards him.
+He died in August 1922, but his short involvement left lasting damage to the movement due to his military failures and diversion from the Basmachi's original goals.
+He is considered one of the reasons for the movement's ultimate failure.

-The fortunes of the movement fluctuated throughout the early 1920s, but by 1923 the Red Army's extensive campaigns had dealt the Basmachis many defeats.
+By 1923 the Red Army's extensive campaigns had dealt the Basmachis many defeats.
 After major Red Army campaigns and concessions regarding economic and Islamic practices in the mid-1920s, the military fortunes and popular support of the Basmachi declined.
-Resistance to Soviet leadership did flare up again, to a lesser extent, in response to collectivization campaigns in the pre-WWII era.
+Resistance to Soviet leadership did flare up again, to a lesser extent, in response to collectivization campaigns in the pre-World War II era.

 Etymology

-The term "Basmachi" is of Uzbek origin and means "bandit" or "robber" which probably derived from "baskinji" meaning "attacker".
+The term "Basmachi" is of Uzbek origin and means "bandit" or "robber" which probably derived from "Bosqinchi" meaning "attacker".
 The Russians used the term for the Central Asian resistance fighters, and it was widely used throughout the region to denote them, in an attempt to persuade the public that the fighters were no more than criminals.